Keyboard shortcuts

 Note: these docs currently show the default keybindings.
 If a command is unassigned by default, the command name is used instead.

-To view/edit the keybindings and other options, choose Edit config... from the Mouseless menu in the status bar / system tray, OR press Tab (edit config command) while the overlay is showing.
+To view/edit the keybindings and other options, press Tab (edit config command) while the overlay is showing, OR choose Edit config... from the Mouseless menu in the status bar (Mac) / system tray (Windows) / window header bar (Linux).

 The overlay